libclapp/clapp/doc/doc.md

 * Argument: An argument is the short form for positional argument.
     Thus, arguments higly depend on the position where they occur.
     Unlinke to options that may occur anywhere else.
-* Sub-Parser: A subparser is always implicitly the last argument of a the current parser.
+* Sub-Parser: A subparser can be triggered by a particular argument name.
+Once the current parser detects an argument name of a sub-parser, the current parser hands over the parsing-task to the corresponding sub-parser.
-    Once this argument is given, a completely new parsing instance is started.
+Thus, this sup-parser argument is always implicitly the last argument handled by the current parser. (e.g. the commands `git commit -f` or `git log` can be implemented by sub-parsers, where the sub-parser for `commit` must at least be capable of the option  `-f` and the sub-parser for `log` does not get any further options or arguments at all)

 Outlook:
 --------